Things to Do at Great Pyramid of Giza

 Getting There

-The Great Pyramid is located in Giza, approximately 20 kilometers southwest of central Cairo.
-Take a taxi or ride-sharing service (30-45 minutes from downtown Cairo), use the Cairo Metro to Giza station followed by a bus or taxi, or join an organized tour.
-Many hotels offer shuttle services to the Giza complex.
-If driving, parking is available near the entrance, though traffic can be heavy during peak hours.
+The Great Pyramid is located approximately 20 kilometers southwest of central Cairo.
+Take a taxi or ride-sharing service (30-45 minutes depending on traffic), join an organized tour, or use public transportation via bus or metro to Giza station followed by a local taxi.
+Many hotels offer shuttle services to the pyramids.
+If driving, parking is available near the entrance, but traffic in Cairo can be challenging for visitors unfamiliar with local driving conditions.

 Things to Do Nearby